kfogel/mailaprop/README.md

 to turn it off when not in the recipient headers.

 However, others may feel differently about it.
-I'd certainly welcome a patch to fix mailaprop so that the choice to get autofill on email addresses is cleanly separated from the choice to have dynamic word completion in the rest of the buffer.
+I'd certainly welcome a patch to fix mailaprop so that the choice to have autofill on email addresses in headers is cleanly separated from the choice to have dynamic word completion in the rest of the buffer.